 The first missionaries in over 60 years, a group of Native Americans, arrived in the country in 1990.
 And in 1991, the first YWAMers arrived.
 Beginning with only 14 Mongolian believers, all of them teenage girls, the YWAM team faced many hurdles in their attempts to plant an active, vibrant church in Erdenet, Mongolia.
 But without a doubt, God had His hands on the church of Mongolia.
 Today, the country not only celebrates 20 years of religious freedom, but also that Christians make up 1.7% of the population.

 Even today, YWAM continues to be a large part of Mongolia’s church history and it is one of very few organizations that currently offer a Bible School program in Mongolia.
 The School of Biblical Studies was introduced to YWAM Mongolia in 2000 by Bolortuya Damdinjav with help from YWAM Taiwan.
-Only a few weeks ago, YWAM Erdenet reintroduced Old Testament teaching to their School of Biblical Studies (SBS), with the help of the Titus project, a YWAM initiative to mobilise SBS alumni for Biblical teaching around the world, which claims participants from YWAM Taiwan, Montana, and Hollandmaking.
+Only a few weeks ago, YWAM Erdenet reintroduced Old Testament teaching to their School of Biblical Studies (SBS), with the help of the Titus Project, a YWAM initiative to mobilize SBS alumni for biblical teaching around the world, which claims participants from YWAM Taiwan, Montana USA, and Holland.

-Despite the harsh temperatures of -23°C and below, a group of dedicated, native church members rose to attend their first ever lectures on the Old Testament.
-The class was a diverse array, with everyone from kitchen volunteers and missionaries, to a famous Mongolian television presenter and a former rancher from the Gobi desert.
+In spite of harsh temperatures of -23°C and below, a group of dedicated, indigenous church members rose to attend their first ever lectures on the Old Testament.
+The class was a diverse mixture, with everyone from kitchen volunteers and missionaries, to a famous Mongolian television presenter and a former rancher from the Gobi desert.

-It was not only the people of Erdenet who benefited from the teaching, those a part of The Titus Project found they too were enlightened by their students.
-“Even though I was the one teaching this book,” continued Jonas.
-“I think that I learned more from the class than I was ever able to teach them.
-They were hungry for God and willing to obey his will for their lives, and they also had a lot of questions which shows a desire to learn more.
+It was not only the people of Erdenet who benefited from the teaching; the Titus Project team found they too were enlightened by their students.
+“Even though I was the one teaching this book,” continued Jonas, “I think that I learned more from the class than I was ever able to teach them.
+They were hungry for God and willing to obey His will for their lives.
+They also had a lot of questions, which shows a desire to learn more.
 All glory, praise and honor to God only.”